TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

          integer

    Description
-         Chooses which frame in an gif-animation or pdf-file.
+         Chooses the frame in a PDF or GIF file.

          "" = first frame (zero)